Axel Ullrich

-Life and work
+Education

 Ullrich received his primary degree in biochemistry at the University of Tübingen, Germany, he received a Ph.D. from the University of Heidelberg in molecular genetics in 1975.

+Career

-He did post-doctoral work at the University of California, San Francisco, from 1975 to 1977 and worked as a senior scientist at Genentech in San Francisco from 1978 to 1988.
+Ullrich completed post-doctoral work at the University of California, San Francisco, from 1975 to 1977 and worked as a senior scientist at Genentech in San Francisco from 1978 to 1988.
 From 1988, he has been at the Max Planck Institute of Biochemistry.

 Ullrich was the first person to clone a human gene, insulin, into E. coli.
 He was one of the first employees of Genentech.
 While working for Genentech in 1979, he obtained a human insulinoma tissue sample from a surgeon in Munich.
 The tumor had just been extracted from a woman.
 Ullrich purified the insulin mRNA from this sample and cloned it into a vector that he inserted into E. coli.
 Thus, he produced a strain of E. coli that would manufacture human insulin.

 He was one of several scientific leaders of 200+ scientists in developing the anti-cancer drug Trastuzumab (trade name: Herceptin) at Genentech, and has co-founded five biotech companies, Axxima, U3 Pharma, Kinaxo, SUGEN (acquired by Pfizer) and Blackfield.

 He is listed by the Institute for Scientific Information (ISI) as a highly cited biologist and he is also in the top ten of H-index of living biologists.

 Among many other achievements, he and his team have co-discovered two groups of receptor tyrosine kinases.
 In some tumours, (the cancerous state), some receptor tyrosine kinases tend to be over-active, due to genetic changes.